peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Geometric_Distribution></a>
 ### Geometric Distribution

 The geometric distribution is a negative binomial distribution with `successes = 1`.
 Here, the sampled number is the number of failures that have happened before one success happens.
 (This is the definition used in _Mathematica_, for example.
 Saucier 2000, p.
 44, also mentions an alternative definition that includes the success, and this is the definition used, for example, in (Devroye 1986, p.
-498)<sup>[**(11)**](#Note11)</sup>.)
+498)<sup>[**(12)**](#Note12)</sup>.)
 For example, if `p` is 1/2, the geometric distribution models the task "Flip a coin until you get tails, then count the number of heads."
 As a unique property of the geometric distribution, the number of trials that have already failed in a row says nothing about the number of new trials that will fail in a row.

 <a id=Exponential_Distribution></a>
 ### Exponential Distribution

 The _exponential distribution_ uses a parameter known as &lambda;, the rate, or the inverse scale.
 Usually, &lambda; is the probability that an independent event of a given kind will occur in a given span of time (such as in a given day or year), and the random result is the number of spans of time until that event happens.
+Usually, &lambda; is equal to 1, or 1/1.
+1/&lambda; is the scale (mean), which is usually the average waiting time between two independent events of the same kind.

+In this document, `Expo(lamda)` is an exponentially-distributed random number with the rate `lamda`.

-1/&lambda; is the scale (mean), which is usually the average waiting time between two independent events of the same kind.  `ExpoRatio` generates an exponential random number (in the form of a ratio) given the rate `rx`/`ry` (or scale `ry`/`rx`) and the base `base`.  `ExpoNumerator` generates the numerator of an exponential random number with rate 1 given that number's denominator.
-The algorithm is due to von Neumann (1951)<sup>[**(26)**](#Note26)</sup>.
+In the pseudocode below, `ExpoRatio` generates an exponential random number (in the form of a ratio) given the rate `rx`/`ry` (or scale `ry`/`rx`) and the base `base`.  `ExpoNumerator` generates the numerator of an exponential random number with rate 1 given that number's denominator.
+The algorithm is due to von Neumann (1951)<sup>[**(27)**](#Note27)</sup>.

     METHOD ExpoRatio(base, rx, ry)
         // Generates a numerator and denominator of